Our team continues to receive a flurry of Coronavirus-related updates from the senior leadership of the nation’s top business schools.

 - Interviews: Admissions interviews will be conducted by AdCom and not alumni (a significant shift amid Covid-19); they are also being conducted right now without a test score, although one is required for decision.

 - Instruction: A “hybrid” model of both in-person and virtual instruction is being planned for this fall to accommodate international students who arriving late to campus because of Covid-19 visa and travel restrictions.
-However, CBS is also closely monitoring the health situation and does not rule out the prospect of a virtual start it the public health situation in NYC deteriorates.
+However, CBS is also closely monitoring the health situation and does not rule out the prospect of a virtual start if the public health situation in NYC deteriorates.
 The current deposit deadline is May 27 and no deposit extensions will be granted.
 CBS conveyed that it expects students to apply with “eyes wide open,” which we’ll infer to mean candidates should be fully prepared to embrace all scenarios (virtual/in person or combination classes).

 - International admits: Any international student will be allowed to matriculate (join in online) even if the actual F1 visa hasn’t been granted in time.

-- Deferrals will not be accepted with the exception of military vets; anyone who choses not to matriculate will need to reapply.
+- Deferrals will not be accepted with the exception of military vets; anyone who chooses not to matriculate will need to reapply.
 The exception may be for students accepted before the Covid crisis, for whom there may be more forgiveness given the drastically changing circumstances.
 (Anyone who applies now should be prepared to be flexible.)

 - Scholarships: There might be scholarship money available if currently accepted admits decide not to enroll (will know more after deposit deadline May 27th).